Film: Demolition Man

 - Lock Down: Phoenix is locked in the armory after MurderDeathKilling (at least) two people in that room.
 This goes about as well as you'd expect.

 - Loophole Abuse: It doesn't take long for Phoenix to realize that the Restraining Bolt preventing him from offing Cocteau only applies to him specifically.
-There ain't no rule saying he can off Cocteau by proxy.
+There ain't no rule saying he cannot off Cocteau by proxy.

 - Magical Security Cam: Spartan watches footage of Phoenix and Cocteau, which is lifted straight from earlier in the film and contains several impossible camera angles and zooms.